TRRXITTE/xte-cryptonote-nodejs-pool/README.md

 control A + D to detach
 // to reattach screen session -> screen ls -> screen -r sessionid.service

+* Boost is required for the cryptoforknote-util module
+  * For Ubuntu: `sudo apt-get install libboost-all-dev`
 ```
 cd xte-cryptonote-nodejs-pool
 nvm use 11